 The MH 47 series is a key collection of First World War records, of interest to social, local, military and family historians alike.
 You can find out more about the project and read case studies from some of the papers on The National Archives' blog.

 Due to the sensitive issues that surrounded compulsory military service during and after the First World War, only a small minority of the tribunal papers survive.
 In the years that followed the end of the war, the Government issued instructions to the Local Government Boards that all tribunal material should be destroyed, except for the Middlesex Appeal records and a similar set for Lothian and Peebles in Scotland, which were to be retained as a benchmark for possible future use.
 A sample of records from the Central Tribunal were also retained, which are also part of the MH 47 series.
 Some incomplete sets of records relating to local tribunals are held at local Record Offices in areas that resisted destroying all of their records.
-For more information on which records do survive, search for ‘military service tribunals’ on the Access to Archives database.
+For more information on which records do survive, search for 'military service tribunals' in Discovery, our catalogue.